BestTimesToVisit.com Logo

 packing

-Pack layers, even in summer, as mountain weather can change rapidly.
-A waterproof and windproof jacket is essential, especially if you plan on taking cable cars up to places like Mount Rigi or Pilatus.
-Comfortable walking shoes are a must for exploring the cobblestone streets and bridges.
+Pack layers, even in summer, as the weather in Lucerne can change quickly, especially if you plan to go up the surrounding mountains like Pilatus or Rigi.
+A waterproof jacket and comfortable walking shoes are essential for exploring the cobblestone streets and enjoying scenic hikes.
+Don't forget sunscreen and sunglasses for sunny days!

 safety